Google Antigravity vs GitHub Copilot

 The Bottom Line

-Both GitHub Copilot and Google Antigravity are capable AI coding tools, but they serve different needs.
-GitHub Copilot scores higher (95/100 vs 91/100) and excels in code completion and pair programming.
-The choice depends on your specific workflow, team size, and technical requirements.
+Google Antigravity and GitHub Copilot each serve different needs.
+GitHub Copilot scores higher (93/100 vs 92/100) and tends to excel in Code Completion and Speed & Repetition.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose Google Antigravity if: you prioritize agentic workflows and ai-native development and don't mind a slightly lower score for specialized features.
+Choose Google Antigravity if: you prioritize Agentic Workflows and AI-Native Development and accept a slightly lower headline score for its specialized fit.